 Photo by Will Duguid

-upright while those to the left are upside-down.
+upright while those to the right are upside-down.

 Photo by Will Duguid